dapr/js-sdk/daprdocs/content/en/js-sdk-docs/js-server/_index.md

   CommunicationProtocolEnum.HTTP,
   {},
   {
-    serverHttp: yourApp,
+    serverHttp: myApp,
   },
 );

-// initialize subscribtions, ... before server start
-// the dapr sidecar relies on these
+// Initialize subscriptions before the server starts, the Dapr sidecar uses it.
-// this will also initialize the app server itself (removing the need for app.listen to be called) await daprServer.start();
+// This will also initialize the app server itself (removing the need for `app.listen` to be called). await daprServer.start();
 ```